achirita/awesome-phyllotaxis/README.md

   <img src="https://github.com/user-attachments/assets/d1cc1baa-b7b0-42c9-8872-343193be514e" />
 </p>

-### Wavy patterns on the z axis
+### Wavy Patterns on the Z Axis

-As described in the previous example, a constant radius value generates points distributed on the surface of a cylinder.
-Let's see what happens when we use various mathematical functions to change the radius value based on the organ index.
+Adding oscillations to the cylindrical phyllotaxis model introduces a wave-like variation along the vertical axis, resulting in a pattern that appears dynamic and organic.
+The key to this effect lies in varying the radius of the cylinder as a function of the organ index.
+By introducing a sinusoidal term to the radius calculation, we create a repeating pattern of expansion and contraction along the z-axis.

-We will start by defining the `radiusConstant` as `radius + amplitude * Math.sin(index)`.
-This will introduce a repeating, onlulating pattern along the z axis.
-If the cylinder radius value is large enough the variation introduced by the `Math.sin` function will not be noticeable and that's the reason why the `amplitude` parameter was added.
+For example, a simple formula such as `radius + amplitude * Math.sin(index)` creates a smooth, oscillating effect.
+The `amplitude` controls the extent of these variations.

 ```javascript
 /**